Tips for Better Business as an African Creative

 This is key because unfortunately, we all judge a book by its cover.
 While the game had changed with the use of social media, it’s important to make sure you look good online and offline.
 This is really as simple as making sure you have the same profile info on your website as your Instagram and Twitter accounts.
 No one is asking for perfection but, people do want to feel like you care about your craft.

 Communication is key and is major for any business to survive.
 Communication is about the voice you use online, how you talk to people in real life and how you talk and connect with people online.
 I get that it’s 2020 and people are hopping in and out of DMs, trying to connect and get their work featured.
 Now if you want to do better business, don’t reduce your work to a DM.
 Respect yourself and find people’s emails.
 9/10 times it’s somewhere on people’s social media profiles or on their websites.
+Get help from IT Support Elk Grove Village to see to it that you are always connected.
 Business is really about relationships, so how are you connecting with people offline and finding the people behind these brands?

 Now, this may be the most difficult part but it is the most crucial part of any business.
 WHAT ARE THE TERMS OF THE AGREEMENT?
 While you may not have the funds to afford a lawyer, you can use your resources and ask someone to read over contracts for you.
 If you are working with your friends and peers, create contracts no matter how small because it sets a tone for everyone to step up to another level.
 Simple forms that each party signs, create clarity around your business and lets everyone have clear expectations, which is the key to doing good business.